charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

    - Log `[CONFIG_UPDATE_REQUESTED]` with the requested change
    - Validate the option exists in the Configuration Reference
    - Validate the value type and format
-   - Update the `.specpilot/engine/config.json` file
+   - Update the `.specpilot/workspace/config/config.json` file (project override)
+   - If the override file doesn't exist, create it with the default structure
    - Preserve the `_warning` comment at the top
    - Log `[CONFIG_UPDATED]` with the specific changes made
    - Display confirmation message with new value